gonzex/test_abidocs/doc/input_variables/rlx.md

 Bohr/atomic time units (atomic time units given where [[dtion]] is described).
 For [[ionmov]]=8 (Nose thermostat), if [[vel]] is not initialized, a random initial velocity giving the right kinetic energy will be generated.
-If the geometry builder is used, [[vel]] will be related to the preprocessed set of atoms, generated by the geometry builder.
-The user must thus foresee the effect of this geometry builder (see [[objarf]]).
+If the atom manipulator is used, [[vel]] will be related to the preprocessed set of atoms, generated by the atom manipulator.
+The user must thus foresee the effect of this atom manipulator (see [[objarf]]).
 Velocities evolve is [[ionmov]]==1.